chhenning/health_care/readme.md

 - LLM is ignoring left over table on the top of the page
 - the "what you will pay" is ignored
 - the cell for `If you need drugs to treat your illness or condition` is split into several rows

+- for `If you need immediate medical attention` and `Urgent care` the `Limitations, Exceptions, & Other Important Information` is incorrect

 ## Page 2